 7. Get moving.
 Experts say kids need 60 minutes of physical activity every day.
 If your child isn’t active already, you can help them work up to that goal:

 - Make exercise a family outing.
 Go on walks, hikes, or bike rides together.

-- Help your child find an activity she enjoys, whether that’s soccer, swimming, dancing, or simply running around the playground.
+- Help your child find an activity they enjoy, whether that’s soccer, swimming, dancing, or simply running around the playground.

-- Encourage her to spend time outside instead of in front of the TV or computer.
+- Encourage them to spend time outside instead of in front of the TV or computer.